Skip to Content

 Canada’s apostille process involves three steps:

 3. Legalization of your documents – Documents are submitted to the appropriate embassy or consulate of the destination country for legalization.
+This last step only applies to non-apostille destination countries.

-The benefits of using a service to have your documents apostilled
+The benefits of using an apostille service

 Contact our friendly staff to answer your questions or to get the process started.
 Call us toll-free at 1-888-433-1011 or send us an online enquiry.
 We would be happy to hear from you.